-Covid-19 Information April 2021
+Covid-19 Information July 2021

 Please do not visit any of our sites if you are experiencing Covid symptoms, have received a positive test or have been instructed to self-isolate.

 Services at the crematoriums can be web-cast so that people who are unable to attend can still experience the service.
 Please contact us for details of specific crematoriums.

 Canterbury, Herne Bay and Whitstable Cemeteries have closed their chapels until further notice.
 All funerals in the cemeteries will be graveside services.
-Canterbury City Council requires that you limit the attendees 30 people.

 Thank you for your continued support.